European Environment Agency

-The European Environment Agency (EEA) is the agency of the European Union (EU) which provides independent information on the environment.
+The European Environment Agency (EEA) is the agency of the European Union (EU) which provides independent information on the environment in climate policy, biodiversity conservation and other environmental goals set by the country.

 Definition

 The European Environment Agency (EEA) is the agency of the European Union (EU) which provides independent information on the environment.

 Its goal is to help those involved in developing, implementing and evaluating environmental policy, and to inform the general public.

 Organization

 The EEA was established by the European Economic Community (EEC) Regulation 1210/1990 (amended by EEC Regulation 933/1999 and EC Regulation 401/2009) and became operational in 1994, headquartered in Copenhagen, Denmark.

 The agency is governed by a management board composed of representatives of the governments of its 32 member states, a European Commission representative and two scientists appointed by the European Parliament, assisted by its Scientific Committee.

-The current Executive Director of the agency is Professor Hans Bruyninckx, who has been appointed for a five-year term.
-He is the successor of Professor Jacqueline McGlade.
+The current Executive Director of the agency is Leena Ylä-Mononen, who has been appointed for a five-year term, starting on 1 June 2023.
+Ms Ylä-Mononen is the successor of professor Hans Bruyninckx.